14th & 15th April 2026

 Roundtable Discussion 1: Third Party Risk in the Age of AI Vendors

-AI vendors are rapidly entering supply chains, often with opaque models and unclear data practices.
-Traditional third party risk approaches struggle to assess and manage this new class of supplier.
+AI vendors are rapidly entering supply chains, often with opaque models and data practices.
+This roundtable examines how to assess and manage third party risk when AI is part of the equation.

 Moderation Questions: